Canoo Inc. (GOEV) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -7.48% gain in the last 1 month and extending the period to 3 months gives it a 20.73%, and is 0.51% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.05% over the week and 9.77% over the month.
+The stock witnessed a -9.63% gain in the last 1 month and extending the period to 3 months gives it a 0.55%, and is -14.49% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.33% over the week and 9.90% over the month.

 Canoo Inc. (GOEV) Analyst Forecasts